alanclarke/gossipper/README.md

 gossip
 ======

-simple real-time echo server for debugging. load in browser to inspect all subsequent requests in real time
+Simple real-time echo server for debugging.

+Simply load in browser to inspect all subsequent requests in real time.

 ## Getting Started
 Install the module with: `npm install gossip`